gamebytes/gitwar/README.md

 done < <(echo "$log")
 ```

-It might also be nice to include a file just to save users' names and
+I also suggest having a file for each users' name and
 properties.
 See `gitwar.users` in either gitfight or gitchess.

 Make sure you send a pull request with your new game when you're done so everyone can enjoy it.